hugobaudchon/geodataset/README.md

 ### Unlabeled Raster

 The class RasterTilerizer can tilerize a raster, without labels.
+The tiles are then stored in the output_path/tiles.

 ```python
 from pathlib import Path